 Civil Rule 10(e) has format recommendations.

-General Rule 14 – It depends.
-The Court Clerk's office may reject and return your papers.
-They may fine you.
-The delay the return of your papers causes could make you miss a court deadline.
+It depends.
+The Court Clerk's office may fine you.
+Or they may reject and return your papers.
+This could cause you to miss a court deadline.

-Note: Forms on the Administrative Office of the Courts (AOC) website have the required margins, but are not on pleading (numbered) paper.
-Some counties require “pleading paper.”
-Check your county’s local rules.
+- Note: Forms on the Administrative Office of the Courts (AOC) website (www.courts.wa.gov/forms) have the required margins, but they are not on pleading (numbered) paper.
+Some counties require "pleading paper."
+Check your county's local rules.
 See if you must use pleading paper.
-If you are using an AOC form, you can buy pleading paper at an office supply store and copy your form on to it.
+If you are using an AOC form, you can buy pleading paper at an office supply store and copy your form onto it.

 Yes.
 Pattern forms are available for many commonly used documents.
-Using a pattern form will assure the format is correct.
+If you use a pattern form, you will know the format is correct.

 Before buying or using a pattern form, make sure it is the latest version.

-The revision date is in the footer in the lower left corner of the form, just above the form number.
+The revision date (the last date the form was updated) is in the footer in the lower left corner of the form, just above the form number.
 Example:

 FL Divorce 201